 Manfrotto BeFree Advanced, $189.99

 Aerial photography and video has only gotten more remarkable over the years—I know first hand what it was like to try and fly a drone six years ago compared to today.
-DJI has made it effortless for anyone to fly, and the cameras they are building into their drones are getting more impressive with every generation.
-When weight and size is an issue I lean on the DJI Mavic Pro.
+DJI has made it almost effortless for anyone to fly, and the cameras they are building into their drones are getting more impressive with every generation.
+When weight and size are an issue, I lean on the DJI Mavic Pro.